zazuko/trifid/packages/core/README.md

 ### Static Files

-With the `staticFiles` property folders can be mapped into URL pathes for static file hosting.
+With the `staticFiles` property, folders can be mapped into URL paths for static file hosting.
-The key for a static file hosting can be used to replace values defined in a configuration which is used as baseConfig.
+The key for a static file hosting can be used to replace values defined in a configuration, which is used as `baseConfig`.
 The `path` is the URL path which will be used.
 It's possible to define the same path multiple times.
 If the first folder does not contain the requested file, the next folder will be used and so on.